exokernel/snippets/unix/shell.md

 ## Cleanup $PATH with python

 This actually does preserve the order.
-TODO: Look into why
+TODO: Look into why. aparently `dict.fromkeys` preserves order.

 ```python3
 import os